laylainthecloud/portfolio/README.md

-This repository contains multiple projects, each done with a different dataset.
+This repository contains multiple data analysis and ML projects, done with different datasets.
 Each file contains a .py file, a Jupyter notebook, corresponding dataset and a ReadMe file with source of the data, a summary of what was done with the data and libraries and techniques utilized.